acszo/Redomi/README.md

 - Reordering apps
 - Vertical list needs to pin first row and then expand on scroll

-Sometimes the song.link is slow to convert songs
+Sometimes song.link is slow to convert songs

 ## Credits